jaromir-sukuba/nvm/readme.md

 ![Outside view](/media/IMG_0002_.jpg?raw=true)

 ## What is nanovoltmeter and what is it good for?
-Well, nanovoltmeter is voltmeter that has sensitity, noise and stability good enough to resolve voltages expressed in nanovolts.
+Well, nanovoltmeter is voltmeter that has sensitivity, noise and stability good enough to resolve voltages expressed in nanovolts.
 While many multimeters do have quite sensitive low voltage ranges, the resolution (least significant digit) is usually in order of hundreds of nanovolts - and value of this last digit is often diminished by noise and nonlinearity of the meter.
 So, for proper low signal measurements having higher sensitivity is mandatory.
 Measurement of such as low voltages is useful for many applications, for example resolving small voltage differences in various differential and bridge circuits, measurement of very small resistances - with appropriate current source.
 Commercial nanovoltmeters do exist, like Keithley model 2182A or Keysight 34420a, but with hefty price tag, so DIY design definitely has its place.